TomasBeyene/GitHub-repo/README.md

 # This is for practice
-i am parcticeing git and GitHub
+i am parcticeing git and GitHub!

 this is the first update